 • The characteristics used to set quotas have been carefully considered.
 Additional work was undertaken in 2021 to investigate whether there is any potential bias in the sample collected, and if so, the magnitude of this bias.
-A key part of this analysis was to compare the collected sample to publicly available robust statistics to determine if any groups are under or over represented in the surveys.
+A key part of this analysis was to compare the collected sample to publicly available robust statistics to determine if any groups are under or overrepresented in the surveys.
 This analysis showed that the survey data is broadly comparable for presence of children in the

 - household, ethnicity, level of education, car ownership, sexual identity, age (up to 75) and employment status. - Interlocking quotas have been used where feasible.
-Age and gender quotas are interlocked, which account for the majority of quota cells - The weighting model is designed to adjust the results for non-response.
-As a result of the analysis described above around potential bias in the collected sample it was agreed that the weighting categories for age would be adjusted for 2021 onwards, so that the oldest age group (previously 65+) was split into 65-74 and 75+. - The reporting, including this background quality report, sets out why quota sampling has been used - The reporting, including this background quality report, sets out how the results should be interpreted
+Age and gender quotas are interlocked, which account for the majority of quota cells - The reporting, including this background quality report, sets out why quota sampling has been used - The reporting, including this background quality report, sets out how the results should be interpreted